Online Ear Training:

-iPhone Ear Training Tool:
+iPhone Ear Training App:

 Play By Ear

-WHY EAR TRAINING IS IMPORTANT
+WHY IS EAR TRAINING IMPORTANT?

 Ear training helps you to identify and play music entirely by ear, without the aid of written music.
 The ability to play by ear is essential to any improvising musician because it's the only way to accurately play the ideas in your head.
 Non-improvising musicians can also benefit from ear training as it allows you to learn new tunes, compose new tunes, and play any melody entirely by ear.